5 Days Trip to Singapore, Indonesia, and Malaysia

-After arrived to Changi Airport, Singapore, me and my friend have gone directly to Habourfront, where we took a ferry to go to Batam Island, Indonesia.
-It was about 1 hour to go to the island.
+After arriving at Changi Airport, Singapore, I and my girlfriend went directly to Harbourfront, where we took a ferry to Batam Island, Indonesia.
+It took about 1 hour to get to the island.

 We actually didn’t have any plan when going to Batam.
 So we initially got a taxi and went straight to the hotel.
 At Batam, you can easily find 3 or 4-star hotels with good prices, as far as I saw.
-On the way going to the island, you can see many ads about Harris Hotel, which could be a pretty good choice.
-It’s location is right nearby the harbor, and quite close to Batam Centre.
-However, we chose Zia Boutique Hotel, a more affordable price one but also equivalent in service, and it was suitable for our need.
+On the way to the island, you can see many ads about Harris Hotel, which could be a pretty good choice.
+Its location is right near the harbor, and quite close to Batam Centre.
+However, we chose Zia Boutique Hotel, a more affordable price but also equivalent in service, and it was suitable for our needs.

-After checked-in the hotel and organize the luggages, we needed to find a place for dinner.
-The receptionist told us about WTB, an area right in the bottom of the word ‘Welcome to Batam’, where many Indonesian people sell local foods.
+After checking in at the hotel and organizing the luggage, we needed to find a place for dinner.
+The receptionist told us about WTB, an area right at the bottom of the word ‘Welcome to Batam’, where many Indonesian people sell local foods.
 That would be a great place for dinner, especially to try Indonesian cuisine.
 Furthermore, you may be able to take some great photos with the welcome words.

-Wandering around the Batam Centre could be a good option to generally see the life at the island.
-And that was even a better choice when we had no sim or wifi to catch a taxi, or Grab.
-We then walked to the Mega Mall Batam Centre, after the dinner, to both see around the city, and to find a taxi going back to the hotel, ended of our first day.
+Wandering around the Batam Centre could be a good option to generally see the life on the island.
+And that was even a better choice when we had no sim or wifi to catch a taxi or Grab.
+We then walked to the Mega Mall Batam Centre, after dinner, to both see around the city and to find a taxi to go back to the hotel, the end of our first day.

 Day 2 – 1 Day in 3 Countries